ding-lab/hotspot3d/README.md

 HotSpot3D
 ===========

 This 3D proximity tool can be used to identify mutation hotspots from the linear protein sequence and correlates the hotspots with known or potentially interacting domains and mutations.
+Mutation-mutation and mutation-drug clusters can also be identified and viewed.

 Usage
 -----

         Program:     HotSpot3D - 3D mutation proximity analysis program.
-        Version:     V0.2
+        Version:     V0.4
-         Author:     Beifang Niu && John Wallis
+         Author:     Beifang Niu, John Wallis, Adam D Scott, & Sohini Sengupta

           Usage:     hotspot3d <command> [options]

 Key commands:

         search    --  3D mutation proximity searching
-		post      --  Post-processing on pairwise data (needed for cluster step) cluster   --  Determine mutation clusters from HotSpot3D inter, intra, and druggable data visual    --  Visulization of 3D proximity
+		post      --  Post-processing on pairwise data
+        cluster   --  Determine clusters from HotSpot3D inter, intra, and druggable pairwise data sigclus   --  Determine significance of clusters
+		summary   --  Determine cluster-level measures
+        visual    --  Visulization of 3D proximity

         drugport  --  Parse drugport database